2016 NBA Finals: Aftermath

 James left the Cavaliers in the 2018 offseason to join the Los Angeles Lakers.
 He would lead the Lakers to a title in and win Finals MVP that year.
+Also on the 2020 Lakers was 2016 Cavs starting guard J.R.
+Smith as a bench player.

-Despite their dust up that led to Draymond Green’s pivotal suspension in Game 5, James and Green would become good friends off the court in the years afterwards.
+Despite their dust up that led to Draymond Green's pivotal suspension in Game 5, James and Green would become good friends off the court in the years afterwards.
 In 2019, Green signed with Klutch Sports, an agency led by LeBron James’ best friend and agent, Rich Paul.

-Following James' departure the Cavaliers would not make the playoffs again until 2023 which was also their first playoff appearance without him since 1998.
+Green would later admit he cost the Warriors the Finals with his suspension.

 This was the first championship won by an Ohio-based team since 1990, when the Cincinnati Reds won their fifth and most recent World Series title.
-The win by the Cavaliers remains, as of 2025, the only professional sports championship won in the state of Ohio in the 21st century, and the only championship in the state of Ohio in the 21st century not won by the Ohio State Buckeyes.
+The win by the Cavaliers remains, as of 2025, the only professional sports championship won in the city of Cleveland in the 21st century.
+LeBron James, Richard Jefferson, and Kevin Love cheered on the Cleveland Indians in Game 7 of the 2016 World Series against the Chicago Cubs, but Cleveland lost the game in extra-innings.